IMPACT GRANTS

 Our Student Impact Grants invest over $15,000 yearly to bring essential resources directly into classrooms, empowering teachers and inspiring students.
 By funding creative tools, technology, and hands-on learning materials, we’re breaking down barriers and building dynamic, engaging learning environments where students can thrive.

-Fall 2024 Impact Grant Awards
+Winter 2025 Impact Grant Awards

 CONGRATULATIONS !